kerkenit/nl.marcovantklooster.pioneer/README.md

 * Added: Flow action to mute and unmute your amplifier
 * Added: Flow condition to check if your amplifier is muted or unmuted

+##Version 1.3.0

+* Improved: Yes no text in flow condition
+* Improved: Uniformity in action flows by selecting first device witch was not the case by changing source.

 ##Supported devices

 ###Confirmed